 What are host families like?

-Our international cooperator screens all of our host families for safety similarly to how we screen our au pairs.
+Our Spanish partner screens all of our host families for safety, similarly to how we screen our au pairs.
 Just as our applicants here in the U.S. must, all families submit applications and references, have an interview, and pay a program fee.

 The make-up of our Spanish host families varies, but they’re well known for being super welcoming and friendly, and often love to make big dinners and go sightseeing!
-Most of our families are middle class and have children in either elementary or middle school.
+Most of our families have children in either elementary or middle school.

 Can I be placed with or close to a friend?

-You don’t need to apply for a visa.
-As a U.S. citizen, you’ll simply enter into one of the 26 Schengen countries (which includes Spain) with your valid U.S. passport as a tourist and will be allowed to stay in the Schengen Area for up to 90 days within a 180-day period.
+You don’t need to apply for a visa for a program under 90 days in the Schengen Area (which includes Spain).
+As a U.S. citizen, you’ll simply enter with your valid U.S. passport as a tourist and will be allowed to stay in the Schengen Area for up to 90 days within a 180-day period.

 Will I have vacation time?

-Although it’s not absolutely required, we recommend you get an International Driver’s License/Permit (IDL/IDP) if you’re placed with a family who needs you to drive.
-You should apply for this at the time of host family placement as it can take a few days/weeks to have it ready.
+If your host family needs you to drive, you will need to obtain an International Driver’s Permit.
+You should apply for this at the time of host family placement as it can take a few days/weeks to process.

 Do all families pay in cash?

-Most families pay cash, although if there is another way you’d prefer to receive your pay, please simply let your host family know.
-If you open up a bank account (which is usually free, you just need to provide some proof of identity like your passport), your host family can deposit your stipend directly into your account.
-If you’d like to change your money into U.S. dollars, you should be able to change your money at any large bank.
-Please remember to take into account exchange rates and transaction fees.
+Many families pay cash, although if there is another way you’d prefer to receive your stipend, let your host family know.
+If you open a bank account (which is usually free, you just need to provide some proof of identity, such as your passport), your host family may be able to deposit your stipend directly into your account.
+If you’d like to change your money into U.S. dollars, you should be able to do so at any large bank.

 Should I bring my U.S. phone with me?